c-frame/aframewiki/en/pages/projects.md

 # Project Directory

 Here are some nifty things people have made in A-Frame (as well as WebXR in general).
-Feel free to add your project here to section at the bottom of the page.
+Feel free to add your project here to the bottom of the appropriate section.

 ### Btw: Getting your project onto the Quest 2 browser's new-tab page?